While some experiences really are worth waiting for, one of the greatest friction points guests experience is excessive wait times.

 Removing friction in the booking experience

-Before making the switch to ROLLER, BH Live was using its own system for booking.
-However as they continued to expand they needed a tool that would help manage guest flow related to bookings.
+Before making the switch to ROLLER, Jago Town was operating separate software systems to manage point of sale, ticketing, and memberships.
+However as they continued to grow they needed a tool that would help manage guest flow related to bookings.

-According to Matt Williams, BH Live’s Business Application Manager, friction in the booking experience can derail the entire guest relationship before it begins.
+According to Anson Li, Founder and Owner of Jago Town, friction in the booking experience can derail the entire guest relationship before it begins.

 With ROLLER he’s found a platform that’s intuitive and straightforward for employees which makes a significant difference in their guest experience.

-Without a simple, powerful system in place BH Live worried their staff would be spending too much time focusing on the transaction rather than spending their resources on delivering a superior guest experience.
+Without a simple, powerful system in place Jago Town worried their staff would be spending too much time focusing on the transaction rather than spending their resources on delivering a superior guest experience.

 Reducing on-site administrative effort by staff

 Lollipops Playland, an Australian children’s entertainment center franchise, primarily focuses on group bookings; specifically birthday parties.

 Before using ROLLER their guest flow was tied up in a significant amount of administrative effort, with too many functions done by pen and paper.